 “My jewelry embodies the same principles as my Nana’s fashion philosophy,” Brady says.
-“I like to think of my designs as elegant, smart, sophisticated day-to-night luxury pieces.”
+“I like to think of my designs as timeless day-to-night luxury pieces.”
 Brady’s time as a student of product design at Parsons The New School for Design in New York helped to hone his aesthetic.
-His jewelry combines simple geometric figures—triangles, rectangles, and circles—with familiar shapes such as pencils, paintbrushes, and even guitar picks to create unique and timeless pieces.
+Sleek shapes in his jewelry line give it a modern, architectural feel.
+Much of the collection can be worn by either women or men.

-Besides his jewelry, Brady’s paintings have gained him a wide audience.
+Both his jewelry and his paintings have gained Brady a wide audience.
 The paintings have sold worldwide and samples of his artwork have appeared in Elle Décor, Modern and Hunger UK magazines.
 “Art is all about color for me.
-When I pick up a paintbrush my goal is to add depth, movement, and emotion but I cannot attain any of these without the right colors.
-If I’m having a down day, I go to color to recharge me.”
+When I pick up a paintbrush my goal is to add depth, movement, and emotion but I cannot attain any of these without the right colors.”
 His abstract works of art can vary in mood from the raw and spontaneous to the thoughtful and serene.
 Images from the paintings are now being translated onto wool and silk rugs handmade in Nepal.

 “Not a day goes by that I don’t wear the color blue”, Brady says.
 “Blue has different meanings for different people.
 For some people, it symbolizes trust, loyalty, wisdom, faith, truth, and heaven.
 For me, blue means hope and optimism.
 Blue fuels my creativity, pushing me while it calms me.”
 Every painting Brady creates has the color blue in it whether it is visible to the eye or not.
 “I start out every canvas with blue paint.
 I will always think of blue as the healing color, as mine and my dad’s color.”